CivicActions/accessibility/_posts/2021-05-21-automated-web-content-testing-how-we-use-open-source-tools-to-scale-inclusive-accessible-online-content.md

 ### Automating changes

-Some of the recommendations that are provided could be automatically changed like changing smart quotes to straight quotes.
+Some of the recommendations that are provided could be automatically changed like changing smart quotes to straight quotes (remember the note from earlier).
 We do this using the pre-commit tool and here is an example.

 In this screenshot we see a warning about a smart quote:
 ![Screenshot before](/assets/img/smart-quote-warning.png)